 Bilateral Economic Relations

 Switzerland is a member of the European Free Trade Association, whose countries are significant markets for U.S. exporters and investors.
 The two countries have a long history of cooperation both bilaterally and within the World Trade Organization.
-The United States is one of the top destinations for Swiss investment and is one of the largest foreign investors in Switzerland.
+The United States is one of the top destinations for Swiss investment and is the largest foreign investor in Switzerland.
 The United States and Switzerland have signed an agreement creating a trade and investment forum to assess areas where the two governments could facilitate greater trade and investment flows.

 Switzerland’s Membership in International Organizations

 Switzerland and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
 Switzerland is also a member of the North Atlantic Treaty Organization’s (NATO) Partnership for Peace program and is an observer to the Organization of American States.

 The U.S. Ambassador to Switzerland is Edward T. McMullen, Jr.; other principal embassy officials are listed in the Department’s Key Officers List.